HGGM-LIM/jclustering/README.md

 # Contact

-If you wish to develop your own techniques/metrics for jClustering and need help, do not hesitate to contact me at jmmateos@mce.hggm.es.
+If you wish to develop your own techniques/metrics for jClustering and need help, or you wish to contribute your own code to this project, please do not hesitate to contact me at jmmateos@mce.hggm.es.

 # Annex: full sample classes